-Rural school districts are often understaffed and cut off from resources and access to the same learning opportunities and experiences as their urban counterparts.
-This is due to lack of federal funding, economic hardship in communities and other socioeconomic differences in marginalized communities throughout the state.
+Rural school districts are often understaffed and cut off from resources and access to the same learning opportunities and experiences as their urban peers.

-After seeing our success of improving education quality and access in the remote areas of China, the Nathan Yip Foundation is making a transition to redirect our resources from supporting education in the urban areas to promoting successful education programs to students in rural school disctricts that need a little extra support.
+Rural communities are the heart of America.
+After seeing our success in improving education quality and access in remote areas of China, the Nathan Yip Foundation is continuing that tradition by supporting teachers and students in Colorado’s rural schools.

 We are committed to reaching students in some of Colorado’s most underserved communities and work directly with stakeholders so that we know our work is thoughtful, sustainable, and fits with the school’s needs.
 By building these partnerships with the communities we serve, we open communication channels that allow us to get to the root of each school’s unique needs and work together to craft innovative solutions.